 6: Allow the Panel to Dry Correctly

-Standard cold press veneer glue needs about 60 minutes of press time to "set" the veneer glue.
-Remember, the actual cure takes another 4 to 6 hours so be sure to let the panel dry completely before you do any sanding or machining.
+Standard cold press veneer glues require 60 minutes of press time to "set" the veneer glue.
+Remember that the actual cure takes another 4 to 6 hours so be sure to let the panel dry completely before you do any sanding or machining.

 PPR's and urea resins require 4 to 6 hours in the press.
 These glues do not require air to evaporate the liquid in the adhesive so they can generally be machined immediately after they are pulled from the press.

-Don't leave a panel in the press for much longer than the glue specifies.
-For some veneer adhesives, this can cause the glue to get "globby" which won't let the panel cure evenly.
+Don't leave a panel in the press longer than the glue specifies.
+For some veneer adhesives this can cause the glue to get "globby" which then causes ripples and bubbles to form in the veneer.
 Leaving panels in for too long can also allow mold to grow.
-I've seen cherry develop patches of mold in less than 6 hours.
+I've seen cherry and maple develop patches of mold in less than 6 hours.

 Prevent panel warp by allowing both sides of the panel to dry evenly.
-This is another easy technique that only requires you to place the panel on a flat surface with a few dowels under it until the glue has cured.
+Small light-weight panels can simply be hung by spring clamps from a rope or dowel.
+Large panels can be placed on a flat surface with 1/2" or larger dowels underneath to allow air flow which creates an even drying of both sides of the panel.
 For more information, be sure to check out the "Curing Glued Panels" page.

 7: Trim the Panel Using the Right Tool